 Students can use search terms to find images to add to their Page, Video and Post.
 This will require students to use a variety of keywords.
 As they sort through the Creative Commons-licensed images available within Spark’s search tool, they can pick the perfect picture.
 By becoming curators in addition to creators of content, students can strengthen skills that help them evaluate the content they consume on their favorite websites and social media platforms.

 When students create content that is ready to share with an audience, it provides a sense of purpose for the application of their learning.
 The Spark tools can help make this work relevant for students by giving them a student-friendly way to produce content with a professional tool.

 All of the Spark tools give students options for sharing their work.
-They might publish their Page to a link they share with a QR code on an interactive display at a community centers.
-Students could download their Videos as MP4 files and play them on a personal device to share with a family member.
-Using Post, students can create graphics in the size of their favorite social media platforms so it is ready to tweet out on a class Twitter account or shared on their own Instagram.
+They might publish their Page to a link they share with a QR code.
+Then they can place this link on an interactive display at a community center.
+Students could download their Videos as MP4 files.
+Then they can play them on a personal device to share with a family member.
+Using Post, students can create graphics in the size of their favorite social media platforms.
+This way it is ready to tweet out on a class Twitter account or shared on their own Instagram.

 Note: There are lots of ways to share Spark creations and these are just a few examples.

 When providing opportunities for student creators to produce content for an audience you can include them in the planning of these celebrations.
 You might pose questions like: Who could use our book trailers to make a decision about what they will read next?
 Who could gain a better understanding of our community by reading our interviews with local veterans?
 Students of all ages can be part of this conversation as you determine audiences for student work.